 If the screening tests appear that the chance of success is good, your surgery will be scheduled.
 Below are the Prepay Charges* for tubal ligation reversal procedures performed at Crown Point Surgery Center.

-HOW MUCH DOES TUBAL REVERSAL COST IN ENGLEWOOD, CO AND RAPID CITY, SD?
+HOW MUCH DOES TUBAL REVERSAL COST IN COLORADO?

 Crown Point Surgery Center Fees: (the below fees do not include charges for pathology, radiology, anesthesia and will be charged as additional fees based on the service provided)